Mexico narrowly escapes recession with minimal second-quarter growth

 In particular, his decision to cancel a partly built $13 billion new Mexico City airport and his retreat from the prior government’s opening of the oil and gas industry to private capital have raised doubts about his economic credentials.

 During the past few months, private and public sector analysts have pared back their Mexican growth forecasts, with some now predicting little expansion at all in 2019.
-Lopez Obrador said he expects growth of 2% this year.
+Lopez Obrador has said he expects growth of 2% this year.

 The president has attacked critics of his policies as supporters of what he has characterized as a corrupt “neo-liberal” era that preceded his time in office.

-However, he has also had to contend with the risk of economic disruption from the United States - the destination for around 80% of Mexico’s goods exports - due to tensions with U.S. President Donald Trump over illegal immigration.
+However, he has also had to contend with the risk of economic disruption from the United States - the destination for around 80% of Mexico’s goods exports - because of tensions with U.S. President Donald Trump over illegal immigration.

+In adjusted terms, the economy grew by 0.4% in the second quarter in comparison to the same period a year earlier.
+In unadjusted terms, it shrank by 0.7%, the figures showed.

 Reporting by Dave Graham; Editing by Cynthia Osterman and Steve Orlofsky